openharmony/docs/en/application-dev/reference/apis/js-apis-window.md

 setWindowFocusable(isFocusable: boolean): Promise&lt;void&gt;

-Sets whether this window can gain focus.
+Sets whether this window is focusable, that is, whether the window can gain focus after it is being clicked or using other methods.
 This API uses a promise to return the result.

 **System capability**: SystemCapability.WindowManager.WindowManager.Core